Entrepreneur: Michelle Khare

 As she balanced both professional and personal hobbies, the accomplished cyclist quit her fast-paced office job to transition into independent content creation full time.
 The change in income forced her to change her lifestyle – skipping social outings with friends, cutting back her spending – to accomplish her dreams.

 .@MichelleKhare quit her job at @Buzzfeed to become a full-time #ContentEntrepreneur.
-The change in income forced her to cut back her spending. #Stan #CreatorEconomy Click To Tweet
+The change in income forced her to cut back her spending. #Stan #CreatorEconomy Share on XYouTube series that gave her more than confidence

 Michelle’s series of videos, Challenge Accepted, took her content-creating career to the next level.
 The videos follow Michelle as she takes on some of the most completing new challenges, training like an NFL player, 911 dispatcher, and firefighter.
 For completing these challenges and more, the YouTuber has been crowned one of the most daring creators around.
 She tells Entrepreneur, “No matter how hard the challenges are, I always come out on the other side thinking I’m really glad I did this, and I’m really glad I have a new perspective on this.
 I genuinely have grown so much as a person from the experiences, and it’s just a blessing that people enjoy watching it.”

-Challenge Accepted has allowed Michelle to be the shortest person (5 feet 2 inches) to strut down the walk at London Fashion Week and the first YouTuber to shoot video with the FBI Academy
+Challenge Accepted has allowed Michelle to be the shortest person (5 feet 2 inches) to strut down the walk at London Fashion Week and the first YouTuber to shoot video with the FBI Academy.

-#ChallengeAccepted turned into a big hit for @MichelleKhare, who took on unique training for jobs such as a 911 dispatcher, a firefighter, and even an NFL player. #YouTube #Stan Click To Tweet
+#ChallengeAccepted turned into a big hit for @MichelleKhare, who took on unique training for jobs such as a 911 dispatcher, a firefighter, and even an NFL player. #YouTube #Stan Share on XExpansion into a fitness brand

 Many of the challenges she accepted involved physical activities, leading her to grow her brand with online fitness content.
 Recently, Michelle launched a Michelle Khare Academy, a subscription-based platform that poses a new challenge to conquer in a month.
 The website includes a community to support each other.
 She’s also created a fitness app, MK Fit.
-Users can join the app for only $1 and pay up to $99.99 annually
+Users can join the app for only $1 and pay up to $99.99 annually.

 She has found other ways to generate revenue, partnering with brands such as State Farm, Bose, and Tic Tac.